 How To Measure Risk

-After you have identified the potential risks, you can take the help of a few mathematical tools and techniques to measure the risk to some extent.
+After you have identified the potential risks, you can use mathematical tools and financial models to measure the risk to some extent.

 Risk is measured according to the volatility or fluctuations in the price of the unit.
 The more fluctuation, the higher the volatility and thus the higher the risk.